tlahin/roger_skyline_1/README.md

     # run auto_update.sh once a week at 4AM (Tuesday)
     0 4 * * 2 sh /usr/scripts/auto_update.sh

+ Save and close the file, you can use `sudo crontab -l` to view your current crontab.

 # Web part

   You were able go with either Nginx or Apache.
 I chose to go with Apache.